 - Signature Mon: Ninetales.

-- Stalker with a Crush: She mentioned that she went out of her way to learn everything about him by the time they meet again on Mirage Island.
+- Stalker with a Crush: She mentioned to Ruby that she went out of her way to learn everything about him by the time they meet again on Mirage Island.

 (Mitch in the Chuang Yi version)Another of the Three Fires, this burly man specializes in putting people to sleep with his Torkoal's smoke.